If your daughter or son is unable to attend school please let us know immediately by telephoning or emailing the school:

 - Expected date of return if known.
 If unknown, please communicate daily until your daughter/son returns to school

-On your daughter’s/son’s return, please confirm the reason for absence with a signed letter.
-This must be put in the letter box at the attendance office or given to their mentor.
+On your daughter’s/son’s return, please confirm the reason for absence in a signed letter to the Attendance Officer.

 Holidays in term time